 - Do you ever park your car in isolated or poorly visible locations?

 - Does your home have any throw rugs that could cause you to trip?

 - Does your home lack proper lighting and secure railings and grab bars?

 - Do you ever use a ladder even though you have impaired physical abilities?

 If you answered “yes” to any of these questions, you have an opportunity to decrease your risk of injury.
 Every affirmative answer indicates an area of dangerous activity or home hazard.
 Changing your behavior or modifying your environment will reduce your risk of traumatic injury and increase your safety and the safety of your family.

 Learn facts and simple practices that can prevent injury, save lives and reduce disability.

 Watch our fun Helmet Safety Video for an unforgettable look at the importance of wearing protective head gear while cycling, skateboarding, rollerblading and motorcycling.

 Does your community group, care center or business need support with a special safety program?
 Trauma Center experts are able to develop customized presentations on specific aspects of injury prevention and injury care.
-To find out more, contact us at 414-777-7700 or 800-272-3666.
+To find out more, contact us at 414-777-7700.

 Froedtert & MCW staff is involved in disaster planning for the region by participating in community disaster exercises involving police, emergency medical services and other hospitals.
 The scenarios differ with each exercise.
 The hospital simulates victims with by using volunteers or “paper” patients.